Short description:

 Incentive

-Depending on the number of questions answered, an incentive in the form of gift vouchers worth up to €100 (€20 for the online questionnaire and up to €80 for answering the questions on a smartphone).
+Depending on the number of questions answered, you will receive an allowance in the form of vouchers of your choice worth up to €100 (€20 for the online questionnaire and up to €80 for answering the questions on your smartphone).

 Contact & Responsabilities: